Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Auxiliary Graph Optimization

-\changedSB{As before,} we assume that $\mathbf{f}$ is being uniformly sampled from ($n-1$)-unit sphere and the adversarial agent only has imprecise information about the main graph \changedSB{as described in Section~\ref{sec:stoc_freq}} (\emph{i.e.}, it has no information about the auxiliary graph and hence the combined network).
-Using the results from the derivation of the \changedSB{Network Graph Optimization method (Section~\ref{sec:network_graph_optimization})}, we compute the expected-value of the random variable $\|\mainmark{\mathbf{x}}_s\|^2_2$, hence the vulnerability of the main network when it is attached to an auxiliary network as:

-where $\overline{s}_k$ denotes the complex conjugate of $s_k$ and $\rho_{\omega_j}(\forcingomega) = \frac{h / \pi}{(\mainmark{\omega}_{j}-\forcingomega)^2 + h^2}$.
-A closed form expression for the integral is obtained using the Residue theorem with the same contour \changedSB{as before as described in Section~\ref{sec:stoc_freq}.
+A closed form expression for the integral \revAS{in Proposition~\ref{prop:nv_aux}} is obtained using the Residue theorem with the same contour \changedSB{as before as described in Section\revAS{~\ref{sec:network_vulnerability}}.
 In order to use the Residue theorem as described, however, one needs to compute the roots of the quartic polynomial in $\forcingomega$ in the denominator of the integrand and determine whether those roots have positive or negative imaginary parts.
 In this case a direct computation of that, even using a symbolic algebra toolbox, was not feasible because of the complexity of the problem.
 In order to simplify computation of the roots, we use linearization with respect to $\gamma$.
 The details of the computation are provided in Appendix~\ref{ap:root}.} Corresponding calculations are performed using a symbolic mathematics toolbox.
 We omit the resulting expression for brevity.

 Assuming that the main graph $\mainmark{G}$ and the parameters $n$, $h$, $\mainmark{\gamma}$ remain constant, \changedSB{the objective is to minimize $\mathbb{E}_{\mathbf{f},\forcingomega}\left( \|\mainmark{\mathbf{x}}_s\|^2_2 \right)$, which is a function of the eigenvalues of the auxiliary stiffness matrix $\auxmark{\Omega}$ (which, in turn, are functions of the weights on the auxiliary graph edges, $\auxmark{\mathbf{w}}$), the uniform inter-graph edge weight $\changedSB{c}$ and the auxiliary damping factor $\auxmark{\gamma}$.} \changedRBlum{For the purposes of this paper, we assume $\auxmark{\gamma}$ to be a small constant, \changedSB{in order to allow signals transmitted over the network (non-adversarial) to persist and not get dissipated too quickly}.} The \changedSB{resulting} objective function is \changedSB{thus} defined as: